Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

 \subsection{Grushko free factor systems}

-Recall Grushko's theorem, which ways that every finitely generated group has a Grushko decomposition.
-Grushko decompositions can also exist naturally outside of the realm of finitely generated groups: any free product of a finite rank free group and finitely many freely decomposable groups yields a Grushko decomposition.
-The following proposition describes the behavior of general Grushko decompositions, expressed in terms of the $\sqsubset$ relation.
+Recall Grushko's theorem, which says every finitely generated group has a Grushko decomposition (see Section~\ref{SectionIntro}).
+Grushko decompositions can also exist naturally outside of the realm of finitely generated groups: any free product of a finite rank free group and finitely many freely indecomposable, non-cyclic groups yields a Grushko decomposition.

+The following proposition describes uniqueness properties of Grushko decompositions, expressed in terms of the $\sqsubset$ relation, thus allowing us to introduce the concept of a Grushko free factor system.
+Starting in Part~II \cite[Section 2.2.5]{\STLOneTag}, motivated by this proposition we will be extending the terminology to a concept of ``relative'' Grushko free factor systems.

 \begin{proposition} For any group $\Gamma$ and any free factor system $\A$ of $\Gamma$, the following are equivalent: \begin{enumerate} \item Some realization $\Gamma = A_1 * \cdots * A_K * A'$ of $\A$ is a Grushko decomposition. \item Any realization $\Gamma = A_1 * \cdots * A_K * A'$ of $\A$ is a Grushko decomposition. \item $\A$ is a minimum weak free factor system with respect to $\sqsubset$. \item For any weak free factor system $\B$ of $\Gamma$ we have $\A \sqsubset \B$.
 In particular $\A$ is the unique minimum weak free factor system with respect to $\sqsubset$. \end{enumerate} \end{proposition}